gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 anything for the last hundred heartbeats except the soft pitter-pat of water dripping from the branches around them.

-"Sh!"
-Private Thokmay made a cutting gesture with his hand.
-"Something's watching us."
+"What?"
+Private Thokmay asked, his hand falling to his sword.

 Noxy shivered.
-"Is it the tiger?" she whispered.
-Private Thokmay shook his head.

-Noxy glanced over her shoulder.
+"It's not supposed to be this quiet."
+She glanced over her shoulder.
 They were only a few hundred strides from the fortress gate, but it felt like home and sunlight and safety were a world away.
 The forest didn't want them there.
 It didn't want their voices or their boots or the metal of the sword that was somehow in Private Thokmay's hand even though she hadn't seen him draw it.

 She pressed the heels of her hands to her temples.
 What was happening?
 She couldn't be mind-hearing the forest---could she?
 She must be going crazy.
 It